valeoai/NeeDrop/README.md

 ### ShapeNet ([Occupancy Network](https://github.com/autonomousvision/convolutional_occupancy_networks) pre-processing)

 We use the ShapeNet dataset as pre-processed by [Occupancy Networks](https://github.com/autonomousvision/convolutional_occupancy_networks).
-Please refer to original repositiry for downloading the data.
+Please refer to original repository for downloading the data.

+### DFaust

+Please download the data from the [official website](https://dfaust.is.tue.mpg.de/).

 ---
 ## Training